 This may seem like a no-brainer, but a shocking number of websites are still not optimized for mobile.

-Over the past four years, mobile device usage has increased dramatically, with 90% of Americans now owning a cell phone.
+Over the past four years, mobile device usage has increased dramatically, with more than 90% of Americans now owning a cell phone.
 According to comScore, 4 out of 5 consumers now use their smartphones to shop.
-This means that if you don’t have a mobile friendly site, you’ll be missing out on a large pool of potential customers.
+This means that if you don’t have a mobile-friendly website, you’ll be missing out on a large pool of potential customers.

 Even if you have a separate mobile app (like Snapchat), it’s critical that customers can easily view your website on their smartphone.